-- Not emptying water (due to blockage in pump or pump filter) or being connected to new plumbing where the blanking cap hasn’t been removed Washing machine won’t drain after being moved or connected to new plumbing
+3: Washing machine not emptying water (due to blockage in pump or pump filter) or being connected to new plumbing where the blanking cap hasn’t been removed washing machine won’t drain after being moved or connected to new plumbing

-- Washing machine stuck on rinses or giving an error code because it can’t take in any cold water caused by faulty installation, a kinked fill hose, or the cold tap being turned off
+4: Washing machine is stuck on rinses or giving an error code because it can’t take in any cold water caused by faulty cold water tap, a kinked fill hose, or the cold tap being turned off.

-- Leaking from the soap dispenser due to a build up of un-dissolved detergent, or use of a detergent tablet designed to go in the drum not the dispenser (causing blockage)
+7: Leaking from the soap dispenser due the use of a detergent tablet designed to go in the drum not the dispenser (causing blockage).

 Some of the above faults may still need an engineer but won’t be covered by the guarantee.
 Some could be sorted out without needing an engineer.